Public-Computing-Lab/rethinkAI-api-v2/demo/README.md

 ### Notes

-- The demo database and vector store are for evaluation only and use non-sensitive data.
+- The demo database and vector store are for evaluation only and are not up to date.
 - For full production setup and data ingestion, see the main `README.md` and `on_the_porch/data_ingestion/README.md`.